+ Why are we learning from home?

 + Who is my Industry Consultant?

-Your IC will remain the same as last term.
+Your IC will remain the same.
 If unsure, please check with your Learning From Home Tutor.

 + Do I still have to do Wisdom site meetings and Strength and Fitness even if I’m learning from home?